theantichris/Simple-Plugin-Framework/README.md

 #### Text Domain

 To specify the text domain for your plugin set the static property $textDomain on the WordPressObject class.
-This is optional and the framework will work fine without this being set.
+This is optional, the text domain has a default value of 'default'.

     WordPressObject::$textDomain = 'my-text-domain';